static-php/static-php-cli-hosted/README.md

 This repository is used to automatically compile static-php-cli related content for different architectures and operating systems.

-Because GitHub's official runners (free) do not support the ARM architecture, they are required to release production-ready binaries such as spc, php-cli containing common extensions, etc.
+Because GitHub's official runners (free) do not support the ARM architecture for Linux, they are required to release production-ready binaries such as spc, php-cli containing common extensions, etc.
 So the repository is a mix of GitHub Actions' official runner and my local runner to build different architecture and OS versions of the same content at the same time.

-Because it relies on my local ARM device for build, and the local environment is not a stable cloud server, all workflows are currently triggered manually.
+Because it relies on my local ARM linux vm for build, and the local environment is not a stable cloud server, all workflows are currently triggered manually.

 ## List of Actions